mr-bt/manager.README/README.md

 We embrace a DRI model where ownership is clear:

 - Decisions are yours or mine, not both.
-- You don't have to get to a consensus or reach an agreement.
+- You don't have to reach a consensus or an agreement.
 - The scope of my responsibility does not enclose your scope of responsibility.
 - I won't override you, but I can try to persuade you.
 - If you make a mistake, fix it, take accountability, and learn from it.